-Though you don’t need to get into the specifics of the policy, it’s still a smart idea to include a copy of the policy (and update it with a current copy as needed) in your will or other estate paperwork.
+It’s still a smart idea to include a copy of the policy (and update it with a current copy as needed) in your will or other estate plan paperwork.

 Finally, you should make sure your life insurance company and agent have up-to-date contact information for all of the beneficiaries listed in your policy.

 Follow these steps closely and you’ll likely avoid lost life insurance policies in the first place.

 If you do know a deceased loved one had a life insurance policy, but you don’t know any information about it, there’s still no reason to panic.